Data Extraction vs Data Collection: A Comprehensive Guide for Professionals

 • Finance and Accounting: Financial organizations extract data from invoices, receipts, and financial statements.
 By automating this process, they can reduce manual errors, and improve scalability and efficiency.

 • Healthcare: Healthcare organizations use data extraction to collect patient data from electronic health records (EHRs), including medical history, diagnosis, treatments, and lab results.
+Healthcare data extraction can sometimes intersect with essential features of an EHR software, making the automation of gathering patient data, medical records, and other relevant information seamless.
+When evaluating features of an EHR software, it's crucial to consider how these capabilities can enhance efficiency and decision-making in a healthcare setting.
 Insurers collect data from claims forms, medical reports, and policy documents to efficiently process claims.

 • Retail: Retail industries use data extraction to collect customer information from inventory databases, sales records, websites, mobile apps, and in-store transactions.
 This enables them to merge these data and use them effectively.